BryannYeap/Bus-Timing-API-Endpoints/README.md

 #### BusLine with Busstops

 This endpoint allows clients to easily obtain all the bus stops in the route of a given bus line.
-This functionality is so useful that it is even used in order to compute the response for the next endpoint.
+This functionality is so useful that it is even used in order to compute the response for the following endpoint.

 #### Bus Timing